 Your dog not only adds up the fun to a picnic, they also feed on food remains from the picnic and the accidental spills from the picnic meal so you don’t have to throw it away.
 Eventually, you don’t litter the picnic site.

 Using your hands will help you avoid carrying utensils that are often bulky, you can serve finger foods such as salads and banana oat bars that do not require cutlery.
 But ensure you clean your hands before and after the meal.

 13. Plan ahead for the aftermath

-14. Protect the habit from children and pets
+14. Protect the habit of children and pets

 Children and pets can sometimes interfere with the ecosystems and ways of life of native species plants, nesting birds, and other small creatures in the park or picnic surroundings.

 As adults accompanying kids and pets to the park or any other alternative picnic areas, ensure you choose places for them to play that is away from native plant species and nesting birds.